mvadari/xrpl-docs/Atomic.md

 ### A.7: Can another account sign/pay for the outer transaction if they don't have any of the inner transactions?

 If there are multiple parties in the inner transactions, yes.
-Otherwise, no. This is because in a single party `Atomic` transaction, the inner transaction's signoff is provided by `BatchSigners`.
+Otherwise, no. This is because in a single party `Atomic` transaction, the inner transaction's signoff is provided by `AtomicSigners`.

 ### A.8: How does this work in conjunction with [XLS-49d](https://github.com/XRPLF/XRPL-Standards/discussions/144)?
 If I give a signer list powers over the `Atomic` transaction, can it effectively run all transaction types?